cred-at-collective/cred.at.site/README.md

 This site is intended to be deployed to the cred.at domain via GitHub Pages or another static site hosting service.

+## GitHub Pages Setup

+To enable GitHub Pages:
+1. Go to Settings > Pages
+2. Select the main branch as the source
+3. Click Save

 ## Related Projects

 - [credcast](https://github.com/cred-at-collective/credcast): Blog publishing tool for cred.at subdomain blogs